Al Qaeda splinter group in Syria leaves two provinces - activists

 A video posted online on Friday showed two fighters touring what they said were abandoned buildings that had been used by ISIL as a court and a prison in a town in the Jebel al-Akrad region.
 One fighter said the withdrawal had happened peacefully after negotiations between ISIL and other rebels.

-ISIL began as a re-branding of al Qaeda's branch in neighbouring Iraq, but the parent organisation announced it was cutting ties with the group last month over its refusal to limit itself to fighting in Iraq.
+ISIL started off as a rebranding of al Qaeda's branch in neighbouring Iraq, but the parent organisation announced it was cutting ties with the group last month over its refusal to limit itself to fighting in Iraq.

-The Nusra Front, al Qaeda's Syria branch, has occasionally clashed with ISIL.
-But it has also tried to broker truces between ISIL and rival factions and fought alongside the group against government forces in other areas.
+The Nusra Front, al Qaeda's Syria branch, has occasionally clashed with ISIL but has also tried to broker truces between ISIL and rival factions and fought alongside the group against government forces in other areas.

 The infighting has nevertheless further complicated a war that has killed over 140,000 people and forced millions to flee their homes.
 The war enters its fourth year this month.